 Craig, a fan of the Halo and Guitar Hero series, has revealed that he prefers shooting aliens rather than human beings in games such as the GTA series, and would happily lose countless hours playing a game with “a big fat storyline”.

-Unfortunately being Bond has left Craig with little time to save the world from the alien threat, even if he has a license to kill.
+Unfortunately playing Bond has left Craig with little time to save the world from the alien threat, even if he has a license to kill.

 Ice-T, the co-star of the popular Law & Order: SVU TV series, who grew up playing old-school games on the Atari and SEGA systems has been quite open about his passion for video gaming.
 Just like every other celebrity gamer, Ice-T loves Call of Duty.